tenever4/honeycomb/README.md

 ### Changing the data

-1. Login to InfluxDB at http://localhost:8086/ with `admin` and `admin123`
+1. Login to InfluxDB at http://localhost:8087/ with `admin` and `admin123`
 2. Delete the `honeycomb` bucket
 3. Create a new `honeycomb` bucket
 4. Add new data (e.g., via csv upload, such as using `app/grafana/.config/data/drive.csv`)
-5. When reloading the dashboard in the Granafa view (http://localhost:3001/), update the start and end times appropriately.
+5. When reloading the dashboard in the Grafana view (http://localhost:3001/), update the start and end times appropriately.
 Alternatively, you could manually update the dashboard JSON files (e.g., `app/grafana/provisioning/dashboards/dashboard-log.json`).

 ## Caspian App